|

 I searched a very busy

-patch to see how the T2 would seperate the good targets from bad.
+patch to see how the T2 would separate the good targets from bad.

 Some signals gave a low tone then a high tone every 2 or 3 passes of